 Why are stars clustered?

 What determines the properties of stellar binaries?

 How is star formation different in other galaxies?

 These questions have far reaching implications beyond the field of star formation.
 The interpretation of observed starlight from any extragalactic sources rely on our understanding and assumptions about star formation.
 Similarily answering these questions would greatly enhance our knowledge about the circumstances of planet formation.

 I am originally from Hungary where I got my bachelor's and master's degrees in physics.
-I have recently received my PhD in phyiscs from the California Institute of Technology and I am currently a Harlan J. Smith postdoctoral fellow at the University of Texas at Austin.
+I received my PhD in phyiscs from the California Institute of Technology and I am currently a Harlan J. Smith postdoctoral fellow at the University of Texas at Austin.